 Enter a page URL into PageSpeed Insights.

-This tool gives your page score out of 100 alomg with issues and how to solve.
+This tool gives your page score out of 100 along with issues and how to solve them.

 404 errors and broken links